 Whether it’s Understanding CDC or CDC Explained or even Five things about CDC; number four will shock you!, the internet is awash with articles about Change Data Capture (CDC).
+CDC is the process of incrementally extracting data change events as they occur within a database.
 In this post I’d like to take a step back from these and look at the reasons why you might even want to consider CDC in the first place.
 From here we’ll then build on the requirements we identify to come up with a proposed solution.

 The starting point for any exploration of CDC is your data in a database.
 And most probably a transactional, or operational, one.
 You’ve got an order system, an inventory management system, you’ve got any kind of system that’s built on an OLTP database—where the focus is on getting the data in quickly in a highly performant and resilient way.